hugary1995/raccoon/doc/content/install/index.md

 echo $MOOSE_DIR
 ```

-The same steps should be followed to set the enviroment variable for `RACCOON_DIR` which points to `~/projects/raccoon`.
+The same steps should be followed to set the environment variable for `RACCOON_DIR` which points to `~/projects/raccoon`.

 ## Compile RACCOON